RarePiN/Password_Manager/README.md

 # Password_Manager
+This is a project that I created for my personal usage.
+I am not good at coding by any means.
-I made this password manger for myself to use.
-Its coded in C++.
+So please note that this password manager is not safe to use.
+I share it mainly for self access and educational purpose.